 As a great vote of confidence and encouragement, the prize winner will be selected by their classmates in conjunction with the first year Bachelor of Paramedic Science Coordinator.

-The inaugural Tom Sutherland Engagement Prize will be awarded on 25 November 2020 by members of Tom’s family.
-In subsequent years, the prize will be awarded at the beginning of semester 2.
+The inaugural Tom Sutherland Engagement Prize was awarded to outstanding Paramedic student Dylan Reid, who was presented with the award on Wednesday, 25 November 2020 by members of Tom's family.